What Are Enuresis and Encopresis?

 - Provide behavioural treatment to encourage the child to use the toilet.

-- Help parents guide their children in healthy eating and drinking habits that are important for bowel and bladder control.
+- Help parents guide their children in healthy eating, drinking, and exercise habits that are important for bowel and bladder control.

 There are many treatment options available for enuresis and encopresis.
 Medical treatments can help and are sometimes necessary (e.g., the use of laxatives or enemas).
 Behavioural treatments have longer lasting results in treating enuresis and encopresis.
 Examples of common treatment approaches include: